50% Of Young Drinkers Unaware Of Health Messages On Alcohol Packaging

 The first step to overcoming your addiction is admitting that you have a problem.
 Loved ones and family members, desperately trying to help, might have suggested that you seek help.
 Your brain, severely affected by addiction, tells you that you are still in control and that things aren’t as bad as they seem.

 If you’re reading this because of your concern for a loved one, then our team can help to convince them that it’s finally time for professional help.
 Alcohol addiction can be traumatic for the addict’s mental health and they won’t be themselves.
-Once they arrive at our luxury treatment centres, located throughout the United Kingdom and Spain, they’ll be in good hands.
+Once they arrive at our treatment centres, located throughout the United Kingdom and Spain, they’ll be in good hands.
 We use the most advanced treatment techniques and evaluate each of our patients individually.

 Unique treatment plans along with a balanced and healthy diet and exercise regime, help patients settle into their new room.
 Group therapy sessions, one-on-one sessions and workshops with former addicts all form part of our treatments and patients leave with a fuller, more detailed understanding of their addiction.
 They’ll also be aware of what led to the addiction in the first place and will be prepared to handle triggers which would have been challenging in the past.